The Hector instrument will be built in stages and the first stage is called Hector-I.

-Will employ the first new Hector spectrograph (blue and red arm) alongside the existing AAOmega spectrograph.
-Both will be fed with new-generation hexabundles.
-The higher resolution Hector spectrograph will have 11 x 61-core (15 arcsec diameter) and 1 x 91-core (18 arcsec) hexabundles.
-AAOmega will host the largest hexabundles with 3 x 61-core, 1 x 91-core, 1x 127-core, and 2 x 169-core (27 arcsec diameter).
-An additional 37-core hexabundle on each spectrograph will observe a star for calibration.
+Hector employs the first new Hector spectrograph (blue and red arm) alongside the existing AAOmega spectrograph.
+Both are fed with new-generation hexabundles.
+The higher resolution Hector spectrograph has 11 x 61-core (15 arcsec diameter) and 1 x 91-core (18 arcsec) hexabundles.
+AAOmega hosts the largest hexabundles with 3 x 61-core, 1 x 91-core, 1x 127-core, and 2 x 169-core (27 arcsec diameter).
+An additional 37-core hexabundle on each spectrograph observes a star for calibration.

 - R~3800 @ Hbeta/[OIII]